cncf/glossary/content/en/scalability.md

 ---

 Scalability refers to how well a system can grow.
 That is increasing the ability to do whatever the system is supposed to do.
+Scalability is measured by the ratio of throughput gain to resource increase.
+In a well-designed scalable system both numbers should be proportional: a twofold allocation of resources should double the throughput.
 For example, a [Kubernetes](/kubernetes/) [cluster](/cluster/) scales by increasing or reducing the number of [containerized](/containerization/) apps, but that scalability depends on several factors.